anshulbadhani/journal/README.md

 - Decided to give one hour everyday to make something stupid and for myself!
 - Founded Operations in Research and Creative Applications (ORCA) Labs.
 - Mid Sem Exams.
+- Added ml_courses.md in ./Oct25 directory.
+It is different from Resources.md because unlike resources.md I haven't personally used those resources to study.
+That is just an compilation.